Hotel in Italy

 Artsy Traveler contains affiliate links for products and services I personally use and can happily recommend.
 As an Amazon Associate, I earn from qualifying purchases.
 Please read the Disclosure for more information.
 If you make a purchase through these links, at no additional cost to you, Artsy Traveler earns a small commission.
 Thank you!

-I’m not talking about student hostels and cheap hotels here, because for me, comfort is key.
-While I recommend keeping track of your euros when you travel, I also recommend that you not sacrifice comfort to save money.
+And just to be clear, I’m not talking about student hostels and budget hotels here because, for me, comfort is key.
+While I recommend keeping track of your euros when you travel, I also recommend that you never sacrifice comfort to save money.

 Let’s be honest!
-I’m not a student anymore, and my back appreciates a comfortable mattress.
-In addition, I like my accommodations to include WIFI in my room, a well-appointed bathroom with nice towels, air conditioning if the weather is hot, and plenty of space to move around.
+I’m not a student anymore, and my back appreciates a comfy mattress.
+In addition, I like my accommodations to include in-room Wi-Fi, a well-appointed bathroom with nice towels, air conditioning if the weather is hot, and plenty of space to move around.

 My Accommodation Philosophy